nidish40/ML_in_c/README.md

 # 📦 ML in C — Custom Machine Learning Framework

-This project is a from-scratch implementation of a **minimal machine learning framework written entirely in C**, built to understand how neural networks work internally without relying on external ML libraries.
+This project is a from-scratch implementation of a **minimal machine learning framework written in C**, designed to understand how ML models work internally without relying on external libraries.

-The project focuses on implementing all key components manually:
-- Matrix operations
-- Activation functions
-- Loss functions
-- Neural network building blocks
-- Gradients & backprop
-- Training logic
+The framework builds up from matrix operations → regression models → activation functions → loss functions → neural network components.

-This README documents **everything completed so far**.
+This README describes **everything completed so far**.

 ---